 2. Clarify What Matters Most

 There’s a profound difference between simply fundraising to meet a financial target and inviting people on a transformative spiritual journey.
-When leaders prioritize guiding individuals to become more Christ-like, encouraging them to follow the Holy Spirit’s prompting to invest in their God-inspired vision, you elevate fundraising into an opportunity for spiritual growth.
+When leaders prioritize guiding individuals to become more Christ-like and encouraging them to follow the Holy Spirit’s prompting to invest in their God-inspired vision, you elevate fundraising into an opportunity for spiritual growth.
 If your leadership prioritizes each person’s spiritual journey, you will not only foster deeper faith but also increase the likelihood of maximizing the financial resources you raise.

 3. Vision and Capital Funding Alignment

-Three Signs You Are Ready to Implement an Effective Capital Funding Strategy
+Three Signs You Are Ready

 Successful campaigns share undeniable patterns, just as failed ones share common mistakes.
 Let's explore three vital signs that signal a campaign is ready for launch.